mamurak/model-server/README.md

   - The [`func` binary](https://github.com/boson-project/func/tags)
   - Developer access to an OpenShift 4.7 cluster with Serverless support.

-1a) Start the podman API service as a rootless user.
+1) Start the podman API service as a rootless user.
+Don't use port 8080.

 ```
-podman system service --time=0 tcp:0.0.0.0:8080
+podman system service --time=0 tcp:0.0.0.0:1234
 ```
 ```
-export DOCKER_HOST=tcp://127.0.0.1:8080
+export DOCKER_HOST=tcp://127.0.0.1:1234
 ```

-1b) Or use UNIX sockets.
+Or use UNIX sockets.

 ```
 systemctl --user enable --now podman.socket